MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_07_Lab7_Ex1_Retention_Policies.md

 Holly has concluded her testing of email retention on Joni and Lynne's mailboxes using the **Test user email retention** policy that you created in the prior task.
 Holly now wants to create a retention policy that preserves the content of all Exchange Online mailboxes from deletion for 5 years after the last modification.
 Since Holly has completed her email retention testing, she wants to first disable the **Test user email retention** policy.
 By doing so, Joni and Lynne's mailboxes will be governed by the retention policy that you create in this task that applies to all Adatum mailboxes.

-1. On LON-CL1, your Edge browser should still have the **Microsoft Purview** portal open from the prior task, and it should be displaying the **Data lifecycle management** window.
+1. On LON-CL1, your Edge browser should still have the **Microsoft Purview** portal open from the prior task, and it should be displaying the **Retention policies** window.

-2. In the **Data lifecycle management** window, in the list of tabs that appear across the top of the page, select **Retention policies** (if another tab is selected).

-3. On the **Retention policies** tab, select the check box next to **Test user email retention**, and then select **Disable policy** on the menu bar.  <br/>
+2. On the **Retention policies** page, select the check box next to **Test user email retention**, and then select the **Disable policy** icon on the menu bar.  <br/>

 	**Note:** It may take a couple of minutes for the policy that you created in the prior task to propagate through the system.
-During that time, you won't be able to disable the policy.
+During that time, you won't be able to disable the policy, and you'll receive a **Failed** message.
 You may have to wait a couple of minutes for the policy to finish propagating before you can disable it.

-4. Once the policy is disabled, a message will briefly appear at the top of the page indicating the policy is disabled.
+3. Once the policy is disabled, a message will briefly appear at the top of the page indicating the policy is disabled.
 To test whether the policy is, in fact, disabled, select the check box next to **Test user email retention**.
 Note that the menu bar includes an **Enable policy** option.
 This option indicates the policy is currently disabled.
 Now that you have verified the policy is disabled, you can complete the remaining steps in this task to create Adatum's official, organization-wide email retention policy.

-5. On the **Retention policies** tab, select **+New retention policy** on the menu bar.
+4. On the **Retention policies** page, select **+New retention policy** on the menu bar.
 This initiates the **Create retention policy** wizard.

-6. On the **Name your retention policy** page, enter **Adatum email retention** in the **Name** field and then select **Next**.
+5. On the **Name your retention policy** page, enter **Adatum email retention** in the **Name** field and then select **Next**.

-7. On the **Policy Scope** page, you can choose the admin units that you want to apply the policy to.
+6. On the **Policy Scope** page, you can choose the admin units that you want to apply the policy to.
 Since Holly wants this policy to apply to the entire organization rather than just a select group of admin units, select **Next**.

-8. On the **Choose the type of retention policy to create** field, select **Static** and then select **Next**.
+7. On the **Choose the type of retention policy to create** field, select **Static** and then select **Next**.

-9. On the **Choose where to apply the policy** page, this policy will only apply to **Exchange mailboxes**.
+8. On the **Choose where to apply this policy** page, this policy will only apply to **Exchange mailboxes**.
 Ensure that it's **Status** is set to **On**.
 Set the **Status** toggle switch to **Off** for all other locations that are turned **On** by default. **Exchange mailboxes** should be the only location whose **Status** is set to **On**. <br/>

 	**Note:** For the **Exchange mailboxes** location, note that it's currently set to include **All mailboxes**.
 Do not change this value, since Holly wants this policy to apply to all mailboxes at Adatum.  <br/>

 	Select **Next**.

-10. On the **Decide if you want to retain content, delete it, or both** page, verify the **Retain items for a specific period** option is selected (if necessary, select it now).
+9. On the **Decide if you want to retain content, delete it, or both** page, verify the **Retain items for a specific period** option is selected (if necessary, select it now).
 Then enter the following information for this option: <br/>

 	- Retain items for a specific period - **5 years**